vivarya/CFDemo/README.md

 # CFDemo
-Code to be used during the demo of Pivotal Cloud Foundry
+Code to be used during the demo of Pivotal Cloud Foundry.
+At this time the demo code is called PeriodicTable